jessica-mitchell/RSE_summer_school_documentation/source/tutorial-driven-development_example.rst

     What is the goal of the tutorial?

-       This tutorial will show  you how you can import data from an external database and compare results between built-in model and the imported model.
+       This tutorial will show  you how you can import data from an external database and compare results between a built-in model and the imported model.

-    What are the prerequisite before starting?
+    What are the prerequisites before starting?

       You will need our tool installed as well as access to the external database.